Swamp Creatures: Critical reception

 Leslie Rees, in his history of Australian playwriting, called the play:

 A hauntingly explorative drama with two separate compulsions—one as a bald but nightmarish thriller, the other as a symbol-drama warning with slow driving force against the impact of bizarrely experimental modern science on normal emotions, behaviour, and happiness... the play had a true theatrical interest in developing macabre situations and a slow-creeping miasma of fear.
 But the reality of Seymour’s social and cautionary meaning went deeper, even though at times one felt the parallels were not fully worked out.
 For its time it was an ugly play, not likely to be “enjoyed” by general audiences, but one to win the respect of limited audiences as a modern morality.
 Undoubtedly one felt that a dramatist of power was at work.

 1960 TV adaptation

 The play was filmed for TV by the ABC in 1960.
+It has been argued this was done after the ABC refused to film Seymour's original TV script, Lean Liberty.

 The play was repeated on TV in 1962.